 Catherine Bull

-Catherine (she/her) is a Clinical Psychologist who has worked for Barwon Health, Headspace and in private practice for several years.
+Catherine (she/her) is a Clinical Psychologist who has worked for Barwon Health, Headspace and in private practice for over 10 years.
 Catherine is trained in the assessment, diagnosis and treatment intervention for individuals with a range of difficulties with mental health and well-being.
-Her areas of interest include mood and anxiety disorders, working with young people, grief and loss, eating disorders, supporting those who identify trans* and gender diverse (as well as their families) and exploring relational issues via cognitive-behavioural therapy, mindfulness, cognitive analytic therapy and interpersonal psychotherapy approaches.
+Her areas of interest include mood and anxiety disorders, grief and loss, eating disorders, supporting those who identify as transgender/gender diverse (as well as their families) and exploring relational issues.
+Catherine uses a range of therapy techniques and draws from cognitive-behavioural therapy, CBT enhanced for eating disorders, mindfulness, cognitive analytic therapy and interpersonal psychotherapy approaches.
 Catherine is a member of The Australian Psychological Society Clinical College and fully registered with the Australian Health Practitioner Regulation Agency (AHPRA).

 Claudia Edwards